Evaluation of the impact of Essex Community Action Site upon Attitudes, Behaviour and public health Systems during the COVID-19 pandemic. Essex

 During a pandemic, the public needs access to information and support in order to understand complex government guidance.
 It is important that the information and support is trustworthy and timely and a large proportion (89%) of the members who responded to our survey agreed they were confident in the information provided by ECAS site, and a majority felt they co-owned the site in partnership with the council and health authorities.

 The role of local social media influences was important because they were able to produce high-quality content that will used local references and humour to make it relevant and engaging.
 It was recognised that not all members of the public use social media, so it is best seen alongside other approaches, rather than replacing them.

 How are the public involved in the evaluation

 A Lay Advisory Panel of 5 members was put in place to support the development and implementation of this evaluation.
 This panel are all members of the social media group either as administrators or as members.
-The panel have met regularly to discuss issues such as research design, ethics of data collection and user interaction with the group.
-They have also contriubted to data collection tool design and recruitment strategies and have feedback on emerging findings and a knowledge mobilisation plan that will inform wider dissemination.
+The panel met regularly to discuss issues such as research design, ethics of data collection and user interaction with the group.
+They also contributed to data collection tool design and recruitment strategies and have provided feedback on emerging findings and a knowledge mobilisation plan that will inform wider dissemination.

 Lay summary of research

 What is this evaluation about?

 Essex County Council set up Facebook page and group at the beginning of the Covid 19 pandemic.
 It is called “Essex Coronavirus Action Support” (ECAS).
 The aim of this evaluation is to find out whether a Facebook page and group was successful in giving residents of Essex the information and support they needed during the Covid-19 pandemic.
 We will also find out what it was about the Facebook site that made it successful.

 Social media platforms like Facebook are increasingly being used by health organisations and local councils as a way to help improve people’s health.
 They are often used as a way to share information about health issues and can be a way of reaching a lot of people.
 The Covid-19 pandemic was a time when people needed a lot of new information very quickly.